Peter Sanders (filmmaker)

 Peter Sanders is an American filmmaker and former actor.
 Sanders has directed and produced several films and short works.

 Early life and education

 Sanders was born in Hollywood, California, and grew up in Buenos Aires, Argentina, and Denton, Texas.
 His father, Denis Sanders, was a two-time Academy Award-winning director known for Elvis: That’s the Way It Is (1970) and Czechoslovakia (1968).
 His mother, Malena Kuss, Ph.D., is a musicologist and Professor Emeritus at the University of North Texas.
-His great-grandfather, Morris Schinasi, was a noted Ottoman-born American businessman.
+His great-grandfather, Morris Schinasi, was an Ottoman-born American businessman.

 He graduated from Northfield-Mt.
 Hermon Preparatory School in 1988 and completed a bachelor of arts in history from the University of Vermont in 1992.
 Sanders pursued acting at the Stella Adler Conservatory in New York City from 1994 to 1995 before completing a master’s in broadcast journalism at New York University in 2006.

 Career

 Sanders began his career in acting, performing in theater productions, including Requiem for a Life at Lincoln Center and Private Wars at the Stella Adler Theatre.
 He also appeared in a Mercedes-Benz commercial during the 1996 Super Bowl and Academy Awards.

 Transitioning to filmmaking, Sanders directed and produced several documentaries, including: